jtongchenzip/wp1101/final/README.md

 ### How to use Hackathon Online Judge?

 #### For Student
-1. Login with username : `student`, password : `wp1101student` or register an account.
+1. Login with username : `student`, password : `wp1101student` or register an account
 2. Zip your src folder
 3. Choose a task to submit
 4. Submit your `src.zip`